Münire Sultan (daughter of Şehzade Kemaleddin): Early life

-Münire Sultan was born on 5 April 1880 in the Dolmabahçe Palace.
-Her father was Şehzade Ahmed Kemaleddin, and her mother was Fatma Sezadil Hanım.
+Münire Sultan was born on 5 April 1880 in the Dolmabahçe Palace by Şehzade Ahmed Kemaleddin and Fatima Sezadil Hanım.
 She was named in honor of her paternal aunt, Münire Sultan, her father's full sister.
 She was the second child born to her father and mother.
 She had a sister Atiyetullah Sultan, two years elder then her, who died as a child.
 She was the granddaughter of Sultan Abdulmejid I and Verdicenan Kadın.

 Marriage

-In 1907, Abdul Hamid arranged her marriage to Mehmed Salih Pasha, son of Grand Vizier Hayreddin Pasha the Tunisian, who was one of Sultan Abdulmejid's grand viziers.
+In 1907, Abdul Hamid arranged her marriage to Mehmed Salih Pasha, son of Grand Vizier Hayreddin Pasha the Tunisian, who was one of Sultan Abdulmejid's grand viziers, by his fourth wife, Kamer Hanım.
 The marriage took place on 10 January 1907 in the Yıldız Palace.
 The two together had a son, Sultanzade Ahmed Kemaleddin Bey, born on 18 June 1908 in the Nişantaşı Palace.
-Salih Pasha was accused of being in the assassination of the grand vizier General Mahmud Şevket Pasha and was condemned to death in 1913.
+Salih Pasha was accused of being in the assassination of the grand vizier General Mahmud Shevket Pasha and was condemned to death in 1913.
 Münire and her mother Sezadil solicited Sultan Mehmed V to not sign the death sentence, but the sultan signed the death without any objection, and so Salih Pasha was hanged on 11 June 1913.